 |Whole Grains||“Whole Grains” is not the same as 100% whole grain.
 A product like white bread originated from whole grains before nutrient-stripping processing.
 It may then be enriched.||Deceptive|

-Since the word “natural” is not regulated by the FDA, natural potato chips may use real potatoes (instead of flakes), for example, but like regular potato chips, they are still a high-carb food choice with little nutritional content.
+Since the word “natural” is not regulated by the FDA, natural potato chips may use real potatoes (instead of flakes), for example, but like regular potato chips, they are still a simple-carbohydrate food choice with little nutritional content.
 Natural candy may be sweetened with cane juice (instead of white sugar), but it can still contribute to weight gain when eaten in excess.
 Basically, “natural” means whatever the food manufacturers say.

 Processed foods are also made to dissolve quickly in your mouth, getting you to eat faster and in greater quantities—often leaving you full, but not satisfied.
 There’s another danger in feeding children artificially flavored food.
 Their perception of whole food is altered.
 A craving for watermelon or cherry flavored candy may not be quenched by corresponding fresh fruit that, by comparison, tastes less sweet.

 What would you consider to be the four most harmful processed food additives?
-According to Reader’s Digest, they are: trans fats, refined grains, salt and high-fructose corn syrup.
+According to Reader’s Digest, they are: trans fats, refined grains, salt, and high-fructose corn syrup.
 Packages that are legally required to display nutritional information can also vary the serving size to an uncommon proportion.
 This makes direct comparisons more difficult.
 Rather than offer nutritional information for a small bag of chips, statistics for a portion of bag or half a muffin may be listed—even though most consumers are likely to eat an entire bag or full muffin.

 Where Processed Foods Get Their Flavor